Best Volume Indicator: Top Indicators on TradingView to Use in 2025

 There are two main metrics used by price charting tools to give users insights into the market and its dynamics.
 The first is the price itself.
 While it does not give you any useful information as an isolated number, the context provides much-needed clarity if you know what to look for.
 Price changing over time is a source of valuable data.

-The second metric is the trading volume, the total amount of assets traded in any given period.
+The second metric is the trading volume, the total volume of assets traded in any given period.
 This metric is not as telling as a price change, but it still provides important insights allowing traders to make better predictions.

 Volume is used by many traders to add context to their decision-making and ensure that they are seeing the right picture when observing the behavior of trader groups.
 When a price moves dramatically, it may mean that there is a new trend forming.
 However, a small volume will warn a cautious trader to not take bait set up by people who intentionally pump asset prices to offload when it reaches a certain peak.
+Volume indicators also help in identifying the trend direction, providing crucial information about the trend's momentum.

 The combination of multiple metrics provides a valuable and coherent representation of what is happening in the market.
 Price dynamic alone can be a solid base for analysis.
 Many traders do not use anything but Moving Averages to conduct their analysis and find optimal strategies.
 However, adding volume indicators to the mix is never a bad idea.